srijan-96/EchoMusicPlayer/README.md

 It has all the basic functionalities of a traditional Music Player

-App screens can be found unfer the folder name graphics.
+App screens can be found unfer the folder name Screens